 The Ministry of Foreign Affairs handles development.
 Cooperation with ADB in recent years has included grant support for a rural poverty reduction project in Cambodia, and education sector reform in Nepal.
 Finland also supports the Core Environment Program in the Greater Mekong Subregion.
 Finland's focus is on its long-term partner countries in Asia (Nepal and Viet Nam); countries recovering from disasters and crises (Afghanistan); regional cooperation (Mekong and Central Asia); and thematic cooperation in environment and natural resource conservation (Cambodia, Indonesia, and the Lao People's Democratic Republic).
 In addition, Finland supports the peace process in Myanmar.

 Finland contributes to the following ADB-administered funds:

-Bilateral ODA is handled primarily by Agence Française de Développement (AFD), which in March 2010 stepped up cooperation with ADB under a partnership framework agreement.
-In October 2016, ADB and AFD signed a new Partnership Framework Agreement for 2016-2022 with the aim of reaching $1.5 billion in cofinancing from each for the first 3 years of collaboration.
+Bilateral official development assistance is handled primarily by Agence Française de Développement (AFD), which in March 2010 stepped up cooperation with ADB under a partnership framework agreement.
+In October 2016, ADB and AFD signed a new Partnership Framework Agreement for 2016–2022 with the aim of reaching $1.5 billion in cofinancing from each for the first 3 years of collaboration.
 AFD and ADB intend to focus their future collaboration in some key areas: sustainable cities, urban transport, climate change, social protection, railways, and air pollution.
 AFD has provided extensive loan support as well as project preparatory technical assistance grants for ADB projects in a wide range of sectors, particularly in Cambodia, Myanmar, and Viet Nam.

 Framework Agreement with Agence Française de Développement